EndPointCorp/end-point-blog/2014/12/22/bucardo-replication-trigger-enabling.html.md

 ### Solution three: Bucardo customcode

 Bucardo supports a number of hooks into the replication process.
 These are called “customcodes” and consist of Perl code that is invoked by Bucardo.
-To solve the problem at hand, we will create some code for the “code_before_trigger_enable” hook—in other words, right after the actual data copying is performed.
+To solve the problem at hand, we will create some code for the “code_before_trigger_enable” hook—​in other words, right after the actual data copying is performed.
 To create the customcode, we write the actual code to a text file, then do this:

 ```
 $ bucardo add code nophone whenrun=before_trigger_enable sync=pgb src_code=./nophone.pl